wiktorkoscielny/FE-EDU-TASK/README.md

 3. Change #3
 Removed related products from Grouped Product Details Page, I have also moved the "catalog_product_view_type..." files to correct path following the instructions included in the feedback.

+4. Change #4
+I tried to do correct mixin, not sure if files are in correct path.